 Music Director of the Tucson Symphony from 1996 through 2015, Hanson raised the profile of the orchestra, establishing it as the flagship organization in Tucson's cultural life.

-2016 marked the fifth season of Hanson’s tenure as Artistic Director of the Sunriver Music Festival in Oregon.
+2017 marked the sixth season of Hanson’s tenure as Artistic Director of the Sunriver Music Festival in Oregon.
 Sold out venues, growth in ticket sales and an expansion of program offerings highlighted an exciting summer.

 Hanson’s recent and upcoming guest conducting appearances include a production of Lucia di Lammermoor at the Mecklenburg State Opera, concerts in Pforzheim and Leipzig and debut performances with France’s Nice Philharmonic, the Chicago Symphony at the Ravinia Festival, the Virginia Symphony and Indianapolis Chamber Orchestra.

 Of Hanson’s performance of Verdi’s Requiem in last season’s inaugural Desert Song Festival, The AZ Star wrote, “Hanson set the bar high . . . .
 He performed the 83-minute piece without a score, bringing out all of Verdi’s trembling and triumph.”
 The Leipziger Zeitung reviewer praised Hanson’s Brahms, writing, “Thousands of applause and shouts of bravo! filled the Great Hall-- and well deserved.
 The orchestra showed their best side under Hanson.”